vincentrramos/vincentrramos.github.io/_pages/publications.md

 <details>
   <summary>Brief Abstract</summary>

 When statutory provisions for family policies are deemed insufficient, how do workers respond and compensate?
-Looking at advanced economies points us to an idea—unionization and collective bargaining are ways to afford workers better working conditions as well as increase benefit entitlement compared to what is legally provided.
-An analysis of whether this pattern holds in developing countries is scarce and limited by the unavailability of collective bargaining agreements (CBAs).
+Looking at advanced economies points us to an idea—unionization and collective bargaining are ways to afford workers better working conditions as well as increase benefit entitlement compared to what is statutorily guaranteed.
+An analysis of whether this pattern holds in developing countries with weaker labor movements and social protection mechanisms is scarce and limited by the unavailability of data on collective bargaining agreements (CBAs).
 We use a novel dataset of all workplace CBAs in the Philippines from 2016-2021 to: (1) descriptively show the prevalence of family policies in CBAs and (2) analyze the causal effects of a 2019 maternity leave reform, which increased benefit entitlement from 7-8 weeks to 15 weeks, on the inclusion of family provisions in CBAs using a quasi-experimental design.
-Preliminarily descriptive findings suggest that beyond augmentation, redundancy is an objective of unionization and collective bargaining in developing countries where compliance and enforcement are weak.
+Preliminarily descriptive findings suggest that beyond augmentation, precautionary protection is a collective bargaining gain in developing countries where compliance and enforcement are weak.

 </details>